andywhite37/redhawk/README.md

       throw new Error("something went wrong!");
     })

+    // No rejection handler - the Error from above should propagate through
+    // this then call.
+    .then(function(value) {
+      throw new Error('We should not have gotten here!');
+    })

     // .end is like .then except that it cannot return a value nor promise.
 This should
     // be used at the end of the promise chain, when you don't need/want to return a new value.
     // This is not like the `.done` method of libraries like Q.